 Guns in America

 (Bloomberg) -- Each new mass shooting in the U.S. reignites debate over the country’s treatment of gun rights as virtually sacrosanct.
-Americans own more guns than anybody else on earth, even adjusted for population.
+Americans own more guns than anybody else on Earth, even adjusted for population.
 (Yemenis are second.)
-Firearms are involved in the deaths of more than 33,000 people in the U.S. annually, about two-thirds of which are suicides.
+Firearms are involved in the deaths of nearly 40,000 people annually in the U.S., 60% of which are suicides.
 Guns are also integral to the story of the nation’s founding.
-The National Rifle Association, the dominant pro-gun group, has been on a decades-long winning streak, convincing courts and lawmakers to loosen gun restrictions and to prevent the passage of new ones.
+The National Rifle Association, the dominant pro-gun group, for decades persuaded courts and lawmakers to relax gun restrictions and to prevent the enactment of new ones.
+A new wave of killings, however, may have ever so slightly loosened the NRA’s grip.

 The U.S. is one of three countries to include gun-ownership rights in its constitution.
 (Mexico and Guatemala are the others.)
 The right “of the people to keep and bear arms,” enshrined in the Second Amendment, was established in the 18th century to allow states to form militias to protect themselves against oppression by the federal government.
-Interpretation has evolved, and in 2008, the U.S. Supreme Court ruled that the amendment protected the gun rights of individuals, not just militias.
-Beyond the legalities, the gun is a cultural icon in the U.S. — a necessary instrument of soldiers in the Revolutionary War and cowboys roaming the Wild West.
-AR-15 style semiautomatics that fire bullets in rapid succession have gained popularity among law-abiding gun owners and mass killers alike.
-(It’s easier to buy one than a handgun in Florida, where the Parkland shooter obtained his legally.)
-The number of guns in private hands is now thought to exceed 310 million.
-Although less common, mass shootings in other countries have also led to debates over regulation.
-Australia enacted strict gun ownership laws after a historic massacre that left 35 people dead in 1996; since then, there have been zero mass shootings, and the firearms homicide and suicide rates have plummeted.
+In 2008, the U.S. Supreme Court ruled that the amendment also protects the gun rights of individuals.
+Beyond the legalities, the gun is a cultural icon in the U.S. It was a necessary instrument of soldiers in the Revolutionary War and cowboys roaming the Wild West.
+More recently, semiautomatic guns that fire bullets in rapid succession — also called assault weapons — have gained popularity among law-abiding gun owners and mass killers alike.
+Mass shootings in other countries, although less common, have also led to debates over regulation.
+A massacre of 50 people at two mosques in New Zealand in early 2019 prompted an overhaul of gun laws there.

 The Reference Shelf